A Guide To Day Trading With Leverage

 Borrowing money in day trading works the same way as in any other type of speculative product.

-First, you have a broker that provides multipliers to its traders after the first deposit as an initial investment.
+First, there is a broker that provides multipliers to its traders after the first deposit as an initial investment.

 This deposit is then used as collateral to open larger positions.